anshgupta728/Content-Based-Recomendation-System-using-Genres-and-Ratings-of-the-Movie/README.md

 Step 5: Multiply the genres with the user profile and then take the weighted average

 Step 6: Give Recommendations of top 20 movies from dataset that match user's preferences the most!

+This model works on simple dot product of genre and ratings of movies, I am still working on it to implement it using Pearson Correlation and K Nearest Neighbors(Cosine Similarity) for better accuracy of recommendation.